 In the context of near-term potential for conservation opportunities, several categories are highlighted.
 The majority of cold-water features (17/25) lie on state-owned land, and are generally clustered together in close groups.

-An AKDNR parcel that parallels the Sterling Highway and adjacent subdivisions contains several significant cold water features that we visited on foot ground truth.
+An ADNR parcel that parallels the Sterling Highway and adjacent subdivisions contains several significant cold water features that we visited on foot to ground truth.
 Future road and home improvement projects would ideally be cognizant of such features and take efforts to minimize impact from impervious surfaces.
-We recommend a follow-up meeting with AKDNR officials to highlight these results.
+We recommend a follow-up meeting with ADNR officials to highlight these results.

 [1] "very parcelized"